BryanCuneo/ps-jsonlogger/README.md

 {"timestamp":"2025-10-12T21:35:29.6073653-05:00","level":"END"}
 ```

-There are a couple ways to specify the log level, and all are case-insensitive.
-They are functionally equivalent, so you can use whichever you prefer:
+There are a couple ways to specify the log level, all are case-insensitive, and they are functionally equivalent, so you can use whichever you prefer:
 * The `-Level` parameter (e.g. `-Level "ERROR"` or `-Level "E"`)
 * Per-level parameters (e.g. `-Err`, `-E`)
 * If no level is set, the default is `INFO`